Mine & Mint Proof-of-Work Tokens on Avalanche

 Apart from the $nonce$ number, the $address$ is also hashed to avoid the former from being stolen by front-runners, who otherwise would observe a transaction with a valid $nonce$ and who would then try to get their own transaction with the same $nonce$ validated first.
 By hashing the $address$ such an attempt will result in a different value, because the front-runner would have a different $address$.

-Once a $hash$ is produced, its leading number of zeros is counted and then the $\text{amount}$ of XPower tokens (to be minted) calculated according to the following formulae:
+Once a $hash$ value is produced, its leading number of zeros is counted and then the amount of XPower (to be minted) calculated according to the following formula:

-For the LOKI tokens, the rewarded amount grows exponentially (w.r.t. to a base of $2$) in the number of $\text{leadings-zeros}$ of the $hash$ value:
+For the XPOW tokens the rewarded amount grows exponentially (w.r.t. to a base of $2$) in the number of $\text{leadings-zeros}$ of the $hash$ value:

 $$amount = 2^{\text{leadings-zeros}(hash)}-1$$

-Again, since the hash is an hexadecimal value, the actual exponentiation base should be $16$ (instead of $2$), because finding one with for example two $\text{leading-zeros}$ is statistically $16$ times less likely than finding one with just one initial zero.
-However again, we deliberately chose to undervalue hashes with more zeros to partially negate the advantage of miners with access to better technology.
+Since the $hash$ is hexadecimal, the actual exponentiation base should be $16$ (instead of $2$), because finding one with for example two $\text{leading-zeros}$ is statistically $16$ times less likely than finding one with just one initial zero.
+However, we deliberately chose to undervalue hashes with more zeros to partially negate the advantage of miners with access to superior technology.

-Co-Minting for Project Treasury
+Co-Minting for Treasury

-$$amount_Θ = \lfloor amount / 2 \rfloor$$
+$$amount_Θ = amount / 8$$

 XPower NFTs